LorittaBot/Loritta/docs/DEVELOPERS.md

 ## 💫 Running Loritta

-This section is tailored to developers, *not* for users that want to only self-host Loritta without contributing back code.
-Check out the [How to self-host Loritta](SELF-HOSTING.md) tutorial if you only want to self-host Loritta and not contribute back code.
+This section is tailored to developers, *not* for users that only want to self-host Loritta and do not care about changing her code her code.
+Check out the [How to self-host Loritta](SELF-HOSTING.md) tutorial if you only plan to host Loritta without doing any changes to her source code!

 ### 👷 Requirements